World Day of Prayer

 In March of 2022, we celebrated World Day of Prayer for the very first time.
 This year, the order of service came from England, Wales, and North Ireland, regions that obviously many of our visitors have a special connection to.

-Our service was enhanced by the Petri-Nikodemus guitar group, and it was a joy to have about twenty members of our Hannover International Worship community participate in the service.
+Our service was enhanced by the Petri-Nikodemus guitar group, and it was a joy to have about twenty members of our Hannover International Worship community actively participate in the service.
 You could hear a pin drop when one of our members read the Lord's Prayer in her native Welsh language.
-The message on the word of the prophet Jeremiah was given by Pastor Viola Chrzanowski.
-Find the full order of service as provided by the committee here.

 Another very special joy was getting together again in the annex for the very first time after the Covid interruption ... very cautiously ... and finding tea and fresh homemade scones and other special food from this part of the world to enjoy.